 Type 1 collagen and type 2 collagen are typically grouped together in discussions because they are the most abundant versions in your body.
 Both types are produced by osteoblasts and fibroblasts, the cells responsible for producing bone.
 Type 2 collagen is associated with cartilaginous tissue and is not found as often as the more abundant versions.

-Type 1 collagen is found all over your body and is essential to promoting skin health and reversing the signs of aging.
+Type 1 collagen is found all over your body and is essential to promoting skin health.
 When used in studies, type 1 collagen has been shown to increase skin hydration and firmness, as well as decrease the appearance of wrinkles.

 Type 3 collagen is typically found in artery walls and the walls of hollow organs such as your esophagus, spleen, pancreas, and gallbladder.
 You can also find this type in muscle fibers alongside type 1.

 Proline is a non-essential amino acid formed from glycine that plays a role in joint and tendon health.
-Proline is a main player in the stimulation of collagen synthesis and also delivers antioxidant protection against damaging free radicals in your body.
+Proline is a main player in the stimulation of collagen synthesis and also delivers antioxidant support against everyday oxidative stress in your body.

-In addition to these two amino acids, collagen types 1 and 3 contain glutamine, which protects against gut inflammation, and arginine, which helps creatine synthesis.
-Creatine helps to boost your athletic performance.
+In addition to these two amino acids, collagen types 1 and 3 contain glutamine, which helps in the maintenance of a healthy gut, and arginine, which helps creatine synthesis.
+Creatine helps to promote your athletic performance.

 Benefits of Types 1 and 3 Collagen

-Supplementing collagen as you get older will ensure that you maintain optimal health as your natural stores become depleted.
+Supplementing collagen as you get older will ensure that you maintain optimal health.
 With collagen being found all over your body, there are numerous benefits that both types of collagen provide.

-The good news is that even though your natural collagen production is slowing, supplemental support will ensure you get all the benefits below.
+The good news is that even though your own production of collagen is slowing, supplemental support will ensure you get all the benefits below.

-Reverse the Signs of Aging: As collagen levels decrease, your skin becomes thinner and more dry, which promotes the appearance of wrinkles.
-Defy the aging process with collagen supplements, and promote fresh, glowing, younger-looking skin by minimizing fine lines and wrinkles associated with collagen loss.
+Healthy Aging: As collagen levels decrease, your skin becomes thinner and drier, which promotes the appearance of wrinkles.
+Age gracefully with collagen supplements, and promote fresh, glowing, younger-looking skin by minimizing the appearance of fine lines and wrinkles associated with collagen loss.

 Promote Hair Health: The antioxidant properties of collagen type 3 specifically help promote the health of your hair.
-By reducing the presence of harmful free radicals, collagen protects your hair follicles.
+By combatting everyday oxidative stress, collagen supports your hair follicles.

-Collagen supplements can boost hair growth and volume, giving your hair a fuller, healthier appearance.
+Collagen supplements can promote hair health and volume, giving your hair a full, healthy appearnace.

 The Essential Element

 Whether collagen is used to keep you looking young or to promote health from within, this protein is essential to your overall well-being.
-With a natural reduction as you age, it becomes important to supplement collagen types 1 and 3 in your life.
+And as we age, it becomes important to supplement collagen types 1 and 3 in your life.